-1) Interconnection Option on chosen by Gene erator (check one): X Section 4.1.A. or Section 4.1.B

-- A) If Section 4.1.B is chosen by Generator, the In-Service Date(s) was determined by (check one): (1) N/A good faith negotiations, or (2) N/A designated by Generator upon failure to agree. - 2) Generator must provide by April 5, 2016 ("NTP Need Date"), a written notice to proceed with design, procurement, and construction of the TIF and provide the contribution in aid of construction, as specified in Exhibit "A", Section 4.2 and 4.3, (collectively, the "Notice to Proceed"), so that TSP may maintain schedule to meet the In-Service Date identified below.
+- 1) Interconnection Option chosen by Generator (check one): X Section 4.1.A. or Section 4.1.B - A) If Section 4.1.B is chosen by Generator, the In-Service Date(s) was determined by (check one): (1) N/A good faith negotiations, or (2) N/A designated by Generator upon failure to agree. - 2) Generator must provide by December 31, 2016 ("NTP Need Date"), a written notice to proceed with design, procurement, and construction of the TIF and provide security, as specified in Exhibit "A", Section 4.2 and 4.3, (collectively, the "Notice to Proceed"), so that TSP may maintain schedule to meet the In-Service Date identified below.
 The NTP Date shall be the date Generator provides such full Notice to Proceed to TSP.
-The Parties acknowledge and agree that the authorization provided by Generator pursuant to the Letter Agreement and the payment of the contribution in aid of construction thereunder, together with the authorization pursuant to Paragraph 12(B) of Exhibit "C", Interconnection Details, for TSP to proceed with the design, procurement and construction of the TIF collectively constitutes the provision of the Notice to Proceed by the NTP Need Date and that the NTP Date is April 5, 2016.
+The Parties acknowledge and agree that the authorization provided by Generator pursuant to Paragraph 12(B) and 12(C) of Exhibit "C", Interconnection Details, for TSP to proceed with the design, procurement and construction of the TIF collectively constitutes the provision of the Notice to Proceed by the NTP Need Date.

-TIF In-Service Date: April 5, 2017
+TIF In-Service Date: May 15, 2017